openvinotoolkit/npu_plugin/tools/test_classification/README.md

     -h                      Print a usage message.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
     -i "<path>"             Optional.
 Path to image or input binary.
-      -l "<absolute_path>"  Required for CPU custom layers.Absolute path to a shared library with the kernels implementation Or
-      -c "<absolute_path>"  Required for GPU custom kernels.Absolute path to the .xml file with kernels description -d "<device>"           Optional.
-Specify the target device to infer on (the list of available devices is shown below).
-Default value is CPU.
-Sample will look for a suitable plugin for device specified.
     -nt "<integer>"         Optional.
 Number of top results.
 Default value is 10.
     -p_msg                  Optional.
 Enables messages from a plugin